 An overview of the Commons renovation, other facilities improvements, and temporary changes to services.

-Upon its completion in February 2019, Commons will house ADA-accessible classrooms and other learning spaces, expanded and modernized dining facilities, a new north entrance, a new bakery and cafe, bookstore, post office, and additional social spaces.
+Upon its completion in Summer 2019, Commons will house ADA-accessible classrooms and other learning spaces, expanded and modernized dining facilities, a new north entrance, a new bakery and cafe, bookstore, post office, and additional social spaces.

 To ensure and enhance the quality of the lived experience for Bennington students during this period, the College is undertaking a series of additional renovations that will ultimately provide several new facilities through the revitalization and adaptation of existing buildings.